2026 United States attorney general elections: New Mexico

 Attorney General Raúl Torrez was elected in 2022 with 55.3% of the vote.
 He is running for re-election for a second term in office.
+Republican attorney Sam Kane is challenging him.

 New York

 Attorney General Letitia James was re-elected in 2022 with 54.3% of the vote.
 She is running for re-election to a third term in office.
+Republican former federal prosecutor Saritha Komatireddy is challenging her.

 North Dakota

 Attorney General Drew Wrigley was elected in 2022 with 71.1% of the vote.
-He is eligible to seek re-election but has not yet stated if he will do so.
+He is running for re-election.
+He is being challenged by Democrat Tim Lamb.

 Ohio

-Attorney General Dave Yost was re-elected in 2022 with 60.4% of the vote.
+Attorney General Dave Yost was re-elected in 2022 with 60.1% of the vote.
 He is term-limited and cannot seek re-election.
 Ohio Auditor of State Keith Faber has announced he will seek the Republican nomination for this seat.
 Former state lawmaker Elliot Forhan is running for the Democratic nomination.

 Oklahoma

 Attorney General Gentner Drummond was elected in 2022 with 73.8% of the vote.
 He is retiring to run for governor.
 Former Assistant U.S. Attorney Nick Coffey is running as a Democrat.
+He is facing Republican nominee Jon Echols.

 Rhode Island

 Attorney General Peter Neronha was re-elected in 2022 with 61.6% of the vote.
 He is term-limited and cannot seek re-election.
 Keith Hoffmann, Neronha's former chief of policy, is running.
 State representative Jason Knight and state senator Dawn Euer have been mentioned as potential candidates.
 West Greenwich town councilor Charles Calenda, who was the Republican nominee for attorney general in 2022, said that he is "leaving the door open" regarding another run in 2026.
+Ahern emerged as the winner of the primary and is now the Democratic nominee, facing off against Republican Alan Gordon in the general election.

 South Carolina

 Attorney General Alan Wilson was re-elected unopposed in 2022.
 He is retiring to run for governor.

 Republican state senator Stephen Goldfinch, 1st Circuit Solicitor David Pascoe, and 8th Circuit Solicitor David Stumbo are running for the Republican nomination.
-Henry McMaster Jr., the son of incumbent governor Henry McMaster, has also expressed interest in running to succeed Wilson.
-Other potential candidates include prosecutor Creighton Waters.
-State senator Margie Bright Matthews is considered a potential Democratic candidate.
+Attorney Richard Hricik is the presumptive Democratic nominee while David Stumbo is the presumptive Republican nominee.

 South Dakota

 Attorney General Marty Jackley was re-elected unopposed in 2022.
 He is retiring to run for Congress.
+Republican Lance russell is running to succeed him unopposed.